 Made in Korea Dates

 London Craft Week showcases a preview at Sladmore Contemporary of selected artists, 3rd-7th May

 British Ceramics Biennial 22nd Sept – 5th November

 Mullae Art Factory, Seoul 4th – 12th November

 Made in Korea at The Ceramic House.
-An exhibition of contemporary Korean ceramics at The Ceramic House, May 2017.
+An excerpt from the film Made in Korea focusing on the exhibition of contemporary Korean ceramics at The Ceramic House, May 2017.
 Tela Films